PrivSec-dev/privsec.dev/content/os/Android Tips.md

 Android 7 and above supports a VPN killswitch and it is available without the need to install third-party apps.
 This feature can prevent leaks if the VPN is disconnected.
 It can be found in **Settings** → **Network & internet** → **VPN** → **Block connections without VPN**.

 ## Media Access
-Quite a few applications allows you to "share" a file with them for media upload.
+Quite a few applications allow you to "share" a file with them for media upload.
 If you want to, for example, tweet a picture to Twitter, do not grant Twitter access to your "media and photos", because it will have access to all of your pictures then.
 Instead, go to your file manager (documentsUI), hold onto the picture, then share it with Twitter.

 If you are using GrapheneOS, you should utilize the Storage Scopes feature to force apps that request broad storage access permission to function with scoped storage.